petrostrak/golang-deep-dive/05/03-Linked-lists-in-Go/Linked Lists.md

 A linked list is a data structure with a finete set of elements where each element uses at least two memory locations: one for storing the actual data and the other for storing a pointer that links the current element to the next one, thus creating a sequence of elements that construct the linked list.

 The first element of a linked list is called the `head`, whereas the last element is often called the `tail`.
 The first thing that you should do when defining a linked list is to keep the head of the list in a separate variable because the head is the only thing that you have to access the entire linked list.
 Note that if you lose the pointer to that first node of a singly linked lost, there is no way to find it again.

+### Advantages of linked lists
+The greatest advantages of linked lists are that they are easy to understand and implement, and they are generic enough that they can be used in many different situations.
+This means that they can be used to model many different kinds of data, starting from single values and going up to complex data structures with many fields.
+Additionally, linked lists are really fast at sequential searching when used with pointers.

+Linked lists not only help you to sort your data, but they can also assist you in keeping your data sorted even after inserting or deleting elements.
+Deleting a node from a sorted linked list is the same as in an ansorted linked list; however, inserting a new node into a sorted linked list is different because the new node has to go to the right place in order for the list to remain sorted.
+In practice, this means that if you have lots of data and you know that you will need to delete data all the time, using a linked list is better choice than using a hash table or a binary tree.

+Lastly, `sorted linked lists` allow you to use various optimization techniques when searching for or inserting a node.
+The most common technique is keeping a pointer at the center node of the sorted linked list and starting your lookups from there.
+This simple optimization can reduce the time of the lookup operation by half!